schollii/pypubsub/docs/development/dev_index.rst

 Contribute
 ==========

-This page is intended for developers of (or contributing to) Pypubsub.
+This page is intended for developers of (or contributing to) PyPubSub.

 .. contents:: In this section:
    :depth: 1